Phillip Lopate

-Phillip Lopate (born November 16, 1943) is an American film critic, essayist, fiction writer, poet, and teacher.
+Phillip Lopate (born November 16, 1943) is an American essayist, film critic, fiction writer, and poet.

 Early life

 He was born in Brooklyn to Jewish parents, Fran Beslow and Albert Lopate; his father was an aspiring writer whose mother tongue was Yiddish.
 His parents ran a candy store together and had a tumultuous marriage, and he was raised in relative poverty in tenements in Williamsburg.
-As a teenager, he joined the local Orthodox Jewish choir and had considered studying to become a cantor.
+As a teenager, he joined the local Orthodox Jewish choir and considered becoming a cantor.

-He graduated with a BA degree from Columbia University in 1964, where he edited The Columbia Review, the nation's oldest college literary magazine.
+He graduated with a BA degree from Columbia University in 1964, where he edited The Columbia Review.
 He received his doctorate from Union Institute & University in 1979.
 Lopate is the younger brother of radio host Leonard Lopate.

 Career

 Teaching

-Lopate worked as a writer-in-the-schools for twelve years and his memoir Being With Children came out of his association with the artists-in-the-school organization Teachers & Writers Collaborative.
+Lopate worked as a writer-in-the-schools for twelve years and his memoir Being With Children came out of his association with the artists-in-the-school organization Teachers & Writers Collaborative (T&W).
 Lopate coordinated T&W's first project (at Manhattan's P.S.
 75), the model for which led to similar programs in all 50 states.

-He has taught creative writing and literature to undergraduate and graduate students at several institutions, including Bennington College, Fordham University, Cooper Union, the University of Houston, New York University (NYU), Columbia University School of the Arts, and The New School.
-He is currently professor of Writing at Columbia University.
-He held the Adams Chair at Hofstra University until 2011, where he was professor of English.
-He retired from Columbia University in 2023.
+He has taught creative writing and literature to undergraduate and graduate students at several institutions, including Bennington College, Fordham University, Cooper Union, the University of Houston, and New York University.
+He held the Adams Chair at Hofstra University until 2011, where he was also professor of English.
+He was a professor of writing at Columbia University until he retired in 2023.

-Creative writing
+Writing

-Lopate's essays, fiction, and poetry have appeared in several Pushcart Prize annuals, the anthologies Congregation and Testimony, and The Paris Review, Harper's Magazine, Ploughshares, The Threepenny Review, Harvard Educational Review, The New York Times Book Review, Boulevard, The Journal of Contemporary Fiction, Double Take, and Creative Nonfiction, among others.
+Lopate's essays, fiction, and poetry have appeared in several Pushcart Prize annuals, as well as The Paris Review, Harper's Magazine, Ploughshares, The Threepenny Review, Harvard Educational Review, Boulevard, DoubleTake, and Creative Nonfiction, among others.

-Travel

 Lopate has written for the New York Times Sophisticated Traveler, Conde Nast Traveler, European Travel and Life, Sidestreets of the World, and American Way.

-Architecture

-Lopate has written about architecture and urbanism for Metropolis, The New York Times, Double Take, Preservation, Cite, and 7 Days, where he wrote a bimonthly architectural column.
-He has served as a committee member for the Municipal Art Society and as a consultant for Ric Burns' PBS documentary on the history of New York City.
+Lopate has written about architecture and urbanism for Metropolis, The New York Times, DoubleTake, Preservation, and Cite.
+He wrote a bimonthly architectural column for Seven Days.
+He has served as a committee member for the Municipal Art Society and as a consultant for Ric Burns' PBS documentary New York: A Documentary Film.